OpenCDSS/cdss-app-tstool-training-user/training/00-intro-GettingStarted-CDSS/video-script.md

 ## Title

 1. Welcome to the training for TSTool software: "Getting Started".
+2. TSTool software is a part of Colorado's Decision Support Systems, which is funded by the Colorado Water Conservation Board or CWCB.
-2. This is an introductory level lesson that is expected to take about 30 minutes.
+3. This is an introductory level lesson that is expected to take about 30 minutes.
-3. The TSTool software can be run parallel to this presentation.
+4. The TSTool software can be run parallel to this presentation.
-4. Pause and reposition the presentation as necessary to absorb the information.
+5. Pause and reposition the presentation as necessary to absorb the information.

 ## Presentation Goals

+Presentation goals are to...
 1. Read the slide.

 ## TSTool Fetaure Summary

+TSTool provides features to...
 1. Read the slide

 ## Example of browsing, reading, and visualizing data